Cenacle: Capitals and columns

 An analysis of the column and pillar capitals offers clues, but not a solution, to the mystery of the current building's origin.
 The Corinthianesque capital between the second and third bays of the Cenacle is stylistically indicative of multiple geographical regions and chronological periods.
 This capital's spiky leaves, which tightly adhere to the volume of the column before erupting into scrolls, are in congruence with common outputs of the 12th-century sculpture workshop at the Temple site in Jerusalem in the last years before Saladin's conquest in 1187.
 The workshop also frequently utilized drilling as an ornamental device.
 The Jerusalem workshop included artists from diverse regions in the West, who brought stylistic traits with them from their native countries.
 The workshop produced sculpture for many Crusader projects and other structures, such as the al-Aqsa mosque.

 This comparison allows for the support of the 12th century date of the Cenacle.
 There are also, however, similar capitals which originated in workshops in southern Italy, a draw for scholars who wish to associate the building with Holy Roman Emperor Frederick II and the Sixth Crusade in 1229.
-Examples can be seen in the Romanesque cathedral in Bitonto, a small city near Bari, in southern Italy, and on column supports of the pulpit in the Pisa Baptistery, carved by Apulian-born sculptor Nicola Pisano around 1260.
+Examples can be seen in the Romanesque cathedral in Bitonto, a small city near Bari, in southern Italy, and on the columns of the pulpit in the Pisa Baptistery, carved by the Apulian-born sculptor Nicola Pisano in 1260.

 The capitals of the freestanding columns are not identical.
 The capital between the first and second bays seems either severely weathered or shallowly carved, and its volume is a marked contrast from the others.
 It rises from the shaft in a straight cylinder, rather than in an inverted pyramid, and then flares only just before it intersects with the abacus.
 The third capital, which now flanks the Cenacle's western wall, is also unique among the three.
 It is not decorated with a floral motif, rather, scrolling crockets spring from the base of the volume.
 Enlart has proposed a comparison to buildings constructed by Frederick II in Apulia.

 Analysis of these column capitals does not yield significant evidence to link them to the 14th century and a potential Franciscan construction, nor does it definitively date them to the 12th or 13th century.
 The building remains a frustrating, but intriguing, mystery.

+Muslim architectural elements

+Architectural evidence remains of the period of Muslim control including the elaborate mihrab in the Last Supper room, the Arabic inscriptions on its walls, the qubba over the stairwell, and the minaret and dome atop the roof.